**FY 22-23 NATIONAL PARK SERVICE HISTORIC PRESERVATION GRANT APPLICATION**

 Each year the Division of Historic Preservation distributes an allocation of federal funds for historic preservation projects through a competitive grants process.
 These funds are from the National Park Service, U. S. Department of the Interior.
 The focus of the grant proposals should be related to ongoing state and federally mandated programs and initiatives that are outlined in the Louisiana Comprehensive Plan.

-In 2022, LASHPO will give special priority to Digitizing Historic Resources.
+In 2023, LASHPO will give special priority to projects that Emphasize Education and Public Knowledge of Historic Preservation (Goal 2).
 Other proposals that relate to ongoing state and federally mandated programs and initiatives outlined in the Louisiana Comprehensive Plan entitled First We Make a Roux: Ingredients for Preservation Partnerships in Louisiana: 2017-2025, will also be considered.
 These initiatives include but are not limited to:

 All proposals must include an outreach, public education or media component within the overall proposed grant project.